Hertogs, Levinus Johannes.

 He joined Holland America on 14 July 1916 as cadet on board the ss Waaldijk (Capt.
 Kok) employed on the North Atlantic service.
 He returns to school on 19 June 1917 after completing his one year at sea and submits a very good attest of behaviour.
 But he can not go for his 3rd mates exam as he is drafted into the Military until December 1918.

 He then returns to Holland America and is assigned as 4th.
 Officer to the ss Rotterdam (IV) on administrative wages.
-The company used to do this on occasion when an officer was going to get married and the set date interfered with the sailing schedule, or when a child was due.
+The company used to do this on occasion when an officer was going to get married, getting a baby, so a sailing date would not interfere when a child was due.
+It also happened when Human Resources knew that they would need somebody, just not yet when; and with paying a retainer could keep the officer on standby.

 While having the rank of 3rd officer he married on 08 Jan.
 1923 at Vlissingen (Flushing) with Susanna Johanna Tiggelman Born on 10 Sep.
 1902 at Vlissingen as the daughter of Jan Tiggelman (Sea pilot) and Carolina Elisabeth van der Schaft. (c)